Jul 4, 2020

 Perhaps it’s time to offer something different than the live safety seminar.
 What if…we created a different model?
 What would that look like?

 Would pilots rather watch a video online or listen to a podcast to feel like they are paying adequate attention to their personal safety and continued learning?
 Has the content offered in past events not been applicable, or of interest to pilots?
 Have the presentations been poorly done?

 Or has the sit-down safety seminar held on a Saturday morning or afternoon, or some evening after dinner, become another relic of an earlier time?
 Are people just “too busy” to spend a couple of hours learning something that might make a difference in their cockpits — or their lives?

 What if we offered (free) pie and ice cream instead of cookies?

-Does the fact that it’s free cause pilots to think that they’ll get exactly what they pay for the experience?
+Does the fact that it’s free cause pilots to think that they’ll get exactly what they pay for?
 Do they not perceive value in a “free” seminar?

 I’d like to believe that aviators prize new ways of thinking, embrace new perspectives, devour potentially life-saving information.
 Or are we satisfied that our miserable accident rate is acceptable, or as good as it can get, so hey, why bother?

 Jan 26, 2017

 When something is wrong: a safety concern, a poor procedure, you are asked to do something that just isn’t right, and your gut screams, “NO!”, do you speak up?

 The truth is, not often enough.
 Or soon enough.
 No one wants to be “that guy” who stops the show, keeping the people or freight from being delivered on time.
 A big part of the reason for this is no one wants to be uncomfortable.
 No one wants to be the one who makes others uncomfortable.